 - 1. Set Basic EG connections to have settings applicable to region "Australia C" per AS/NZS 4777.2, with exception of the IES upper connection and reconnection frequency which are to be set at 50.5Hz. - 2.
-Comply with the Energy Management requirements (Refer to Section 4.3.4) including installation of a Horizon Power supplied secure gateway device and selection of an inverter compatible with the supplied gateway device. - 3.
+Set Basic EG connections with ESS to prevent charging from the grid and discharging into the grid during defined periods (Refer to Section 4.3.5). - 3.
+Comply with the Energy Management requirements (Refer to Section 4.3.4) including installation of a Horizon Power supplied secure gateway device and selection of an inverter compatible with the supplied gateway device. - 4.
 Comply with the requirements in this document as well as relevant national standards, industry codes, legislation and regulations, and any local planning and building requirements, except where otherwise stated in this document.
-Please refer to Section 3 for more information. - 4.
-Ensure that the Basic EG connection is compatible with the characteristics of Horizon Power's supply as defined in Section 2 of the Horizon Power Technical Rules. - 5.
-Ensure that any Inverter Energy System (IES) shall be tested by an authorised testing laboratory and certified as being compliant with IEC 62116 for active anti-islanding protection as per AS/NZS 4777.2 2020. - 6.
-Not connect additional inverters, make modifications, upgrades or install additional Basic EG units, including ESS, without submitting a new application to Horizon Power. - 7.
+Please refer to Section 3 for more information. - 5.
+Ensure that the Basic EG connection is compatible with the characteristics of Horizon Power's supply as defined in Section 2 of the Horizon Power Technical Rules. - 6.
+Ensure that any Inverter Energy System (IES) shall be tested by an authorised testing laboratory and certified as being compliant with IEC 62116 for active anti-islanding protection as per AS/NZS 4777.2 2020. - 7.
+Not connect additional inverters, make modifications, upgrades or install additional Basic EG units, including ESS, without submitting a new application to Horizon Power. - 8.
 Notify Horizon Power in writing if an existing Basic EG connection is permanently disconnected.
-Notification shall be provided within two months following the date of disconnection. - 8.
-Comply with Horizon Power's Connection Agreement. - 9.
-Design, procure equipment, install and operate the Basic EG connection in compliance with the requirements in this document as well as all other applicable Australian Standards and Regulations and the Horizon Power Technical Rules.
+Notification shall be provided within two months following the date of disconnection. - 9.
+Comply with Horizon Power's Connection Agreement.

-- 10. Ensure all design and installation works for Basic EG connections with renewable energy sources, including ESS, shall be undertaken by a Solar Accreditation Australia (SAA) accredited person, with valid certification appropriate to installation type at the time of the connection application. - 11.
-Update any setting s in relation to a Basic EG connection upon request from Horizon Power. - 12.
+- 10. Design, procure equipment, install and operate the Basic EG connection in compliance with the requirements in this document as well as all other applicable Australian Standards and Regulations and the Horizon Power Technical Rules. - 11.
+Ensure all design and installation works for Basic EG connections with renewable energy sources, including ESS, shall be undertaken by a Solar Accreditation Australia (SAA) accredited person, with valid certification appropriate to installation type at the time of the connection application. - 12.
+Update any settings in relation to a Basic EG connection upon request from Horizon Power. - 13.
 Provide Horizon Power with full and unrestricted access to the Basic EG connection, main switchboard, and any power supply, network connection, or secure gateway device (SGD) installed as part of the Basic EG connection, to perform any up front and ongoing works, including but not limited to inspection, maintenance and replacement of the secure gateway device and audits for compliance purposes.
 Such access shall also extend to Horizon Power's authorised contractors to the extent that their authorisation permits.